csandman/chakra-react-select/README.md

 In order to use the `chakraStyles` prop, first check the documentation for [the original `styles` prop from the react-select docs](https://react-select.com/styles#style-object).
 This package offers an identical API for the `chakraStyles` prop, however the `provided` and output style objects use [Chakra's `sx` prop](https://chakra-ui.com/docs/features/the-sx-prop) instead of the default emotion styles the original package offers.
 This allows you to both use the shorthand styling props you'd normally use to style Chakra components, as well as tokens from your theme such as named colors.

+The one difference between the keys in this style object and the original, is that in the original the `input` styles apply to a container surrounding the html `<input />` element, and there was no key for styling the input itself.
+With this styles object, the `input` key now styles the actual `<input />` element and there is a new key, `inputContainer`, that styles the surrounding `Box`.
+Both functions use the `state` argument for the original `input` key.

 The API for an individual style function looks like this:

 ```js